 - > During the clearaudit build session, by the command invoked from clearaudit - > During the clearmake subsession, when the clearaudit build session is suspended clearaudit: Error: Derived object modified; cannot be stored in VOB.
 Interference from another process?
-To work around this limitation, postprocess the derived object at the higher level with a copy command:

 In this case, clearaudit issues this error message: